ALEZOEX/webrtc-calls/README.md

 5. Add your custom domain if needed
 6. Deploy the service

-The application is configured to automatically detect when it's running in a production environment and adjust the PeerJS configuration accordingly.
+The application is configured to automatically detect when it's running in a production environmentand adjust the PeerJS configuration accordingly.

 ### Environment Configurationfor Render.com